What is an English Literature Degree?

 What is an English Literature Degree For?

-The primary objective of English literature, as Lee explains, is to immerse students in a wide variety of narratives from different periods and locations while also developing professional and life skills.
+The primary objective of English literature programs is to immerse students in a wide variety of narratives from different periods and locations while also developing professional and life skills.

-Studying literature can also enhance your research skills, reading comprehension and critical thinking, Lee said — essential tools for navigating today's workplace.
+According to Dr. Christopher Lee, an associate dean of liberal arts programs (English) at Southern New Hampshire University (SNHU), studying literature can also enhance your research skills, reading comprehension and critical thinking — essential tools for navigating today's workplace.

-Many institutions, like SNHU, offer an English degree with a concentration in literature.
+Many institutions, like SNHU, offer a bachelor's degree in English with a concentration in literature.
 This caters to students' specific interest in literature while equipping them with comprehensive English skills.

-Why Should You Consider an English Literature Degree?
+What Can You Do With an English Literature Degree?

-So, whether you're a bookworm or a budding professional — or both, an English literature degree can offer a solid foundation for diverse career paths, from writing and journalism to business and technology.
-It can be more than just a degree; it can be a passport to a versatile future.
+So, whether you're a bookworm or a budding professional — or both, an English literature degree can offer a solid foundation for diverse career paths.

-Careers to Consider with an English Literature Degree
+5 Careers to Consider With an English Literature Degree

-English literature graduates have many career opportunities to explore — some traditional paths that Lee notes are teaching, writing-related jobs or roles in the publishing industry.
+English literature graduates have many career opportunities to explore — some traditional paths that Lee noted are teaching, writing-related jobs or roles in the publishing industry.

 The career pathways after earning an English degree are far-reaching and diverse.
 "With the skills and knowledge developed through an English degree, you can also go into public relations and advertising, law, politics and a variety of researcher positions," Lee said.